jamesj223/Mowu/README.md

     - [ ] Big creature 20/20 w/ haste, vigilance
         - [ ] Random selection of keywords?
     - [ ] 1 to 5 1/1 Deathtouch blockers (w/ defender?)
+    - [ ] 1 to 5 1/1 Infect Attackers
+    - [ ] Some of these events might require separate trackers for player and opponent health.
+Just something to think about
+    - [ ] Sub menu to toggle on/off specific events?
 - [ ] Event UI
     - [ ] Card for each event?
 With a dismiss button/hotkey
 - [ ] Custom Art Cards for each event?